getdozer/dozer/README.md

 The complexity of such a setup can become overwhelming.
 Ensuring that these different technologies communicate effectively, maintaining them, and handling potential failure points requires extensive effort and expertise.

 This is where Dozer steps in, aiming to dramatically simplify this process.
 Dozer is designed as an all-in-one backend solution that integrates the capabilities of these disparate technologies into a single, streamlined tool.
 By doing so, Dozer offers the capacity to build an end-to-end real-time data product without the need to manage multiple technologies and extensive custom code.

+Dozer's goal is to empower a single engineer or a small team of engineers to fully manage the entire lifecycle of a Data Product!

 ## Getting Started